ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The Collector collects aggregated results from the Aggregators, specified in
   {{collect-flow}}

-Each of these interactions is defined in terms of "resources".
+Each of these interactions is defined in terms of HTTP resources.
 In this section we define these resources and the messages used to act on them.

 ## Basic Type Definitions {#basic-definitions}

-The following are some basic type definitions used in other messages.

 A `ReportID` is used to uniquely identify a report in the context of a DAP task.